MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-overview.md

 ### Alerting condition queries
 When defining an alert based on telemetry, you need to define two things:
-1. A Kusto (KQL) query that define the alerting condition.
-It is considered good practice to add a where clause that limits the timestamp of events in the query, e.g. **| where timestamp > ago(1h)**.
+1. A Kusto (KQL) query that defines the alerting condition.
+It's considered good practice to add a `where` clause that limits the timestamp of events in the query, e.g. **| where timestamp > ago(1h)**.
 2. How often you want to run the alerting query.
-Typically the recurrance follow the where clause in the alerting query.
-E.g. if the query looks back 1 hour, then you set your recurrance to 1 hour as well.
+Typically the recurrence follows the `where` clause in the alerting query.
+E.g. if the query looks back 1 hour, then you set your recurrence to 1 hour as well.

 > Samples of alerting queries are shared by Microsoft and third parties on the [Business Central BCTech repository on GitHub](https://github.com/microsoft/BCTech/tree/master/samples/AppInsights/Alerts).
 You can also share your alerting queries with the community on GitHub.